gavinzbq/fatigue_driver_cv/notes/paper-reading-note.rst

 Idea
 ----

-The algorithm work in three stages:
+The algorithm works in three stages:

 1. the face of the driver is detected and tracked.
 2. the facial features are extracted for further processing.